Thermodynamics - Interview Questions

 FAQ

-The second law of thermodynamics states that the entropy of an isolated system always increases.
+The second law of thermodynamics introduces the concept of entropy and states that the entropy of an isolated system always increases.

 Entropy is a physical property of a thermodynamic system that predicts the direction of spontaneous processes, and determines if they are irreversible.